MayaChemTools

 DESCRIPTION

-Perform a combinatorial enumeration of a virtual library of molecules for a reaction specified using a reaction name or SMIRKS pattern and reactant input files.
+Perform a combinatorial enumeration of a virtual library of molecules for a reaction specified using a reaction name or SMARTS pattern and reactant input files.

-The SMIRKS patterns for supported reactions names [ Ref 134 ] are retrieved from file, ReactionNamesAndSMIRKS.csv, available in MayaChemTools data directory.
+The SMARTS patterns for supported reactions names [ Ref 134 ] are retrieved from file, ReactionNamesAndSMARTS.csv, available in MayaChemTools data directory.
 The current list of supported reaction names is shown below:

 '1,2,4_triazole_acetohydrazide', '1,2,4_triazole_carboxylic_acid_ester', 3_nitrile_pyridine, Benzimidazole_derivatives_aldehyde, Benzimidazole_derivatives_carboxylic_acid_ester, Benzofuran, Benzothiazole, Benzothiophene, Benzoxazole_aromatic_aldehyde, Benzoxazole_carboxylic_acid, Buchwald_Hartwig, Decarboxylative_coupling, Fischer_indole, Friedlaender_chinoline, Grignard_alcohol, Grignard_carbonyl, Heck_non_terminal_vinyl, Heck_terminal_vinyl, Heteroaromatic_nuc_sub, Huisgen_Cu_catalyzed_1,4_subst, Huisgen_disubst_alkyne, Huisgen_Ru_catalyzed_1,5_subst, Imidazole, Indole, Mitsunobu_imide, Mitsunobu_phenole, Mitsunobu_sulfonamide, Mitsunobu_tetrazole_1, Mitsunobu_tetrazole_2, Mitsunobu_tetrazole_3, Mitsunobu_tetrazole_4, N_arylation_heterocycles, Negishi, Niementowski_quinazoline, Nucl_sub_aromatic_ortho_nitro, Nucl_sub_aromatic_para_nitro, Oxadiazole, Paal_Knorr_pyrrole, Phthalazinone, Pictet_Spengler, Piperidine_indole, Pyrazole, Reductive_amination, Schotten_Baumann_amide, Sonogashira, Spiro_chromanone, Stille, Sulfon_amide, Suzuki, Tetrazole_connect_regioisomer_1, Tetrazole_connect_regioisomer_2, Tetrazole_terminal, Thiazole, Thiourea, Triaryl_imidazole, Urea, Williamson_ether, Wittig